robenkleene/prism/manual/src/custom-themes.md

     ...
 ```

 Note that this terminology differs from [bat](https://github.com/sharkdp/bat): bat does not apply background colors, and uses the term "theme" to refer to what delta calls `syntax-theme`.
-Delta does not have a setting named "theme": a theme is a "feature", so one uses `features` to select a theme.
+Prism does not have a setting named "theme": a theme is a "feature", so one uses `features` to select a theme.